WisestKAA/gerco/README.md

 }
 ```
 - `[file-extension]` may contain part of the name separated by `.`.
 For example, converting from `Types.ts` to` MyComponentTypes.ts` if the component name is `MyComponent`
-- variables
+- variables:

--- `%name%` - component's name
+`%name%` - component's name

--- `%style-name%` - style name. generated from component's name from camelCase to kebab-case.
+`%style-name%` - style name. generated from component's name from camelCase to kebab-case.
 For example converting  from `TestComponent` to `.test-component`

--- `%style-imports-name%` - the name or part of the name imported into the style file (optional)
+`%style-imports-name%` - the name or part of the name imported into the style file (optional)

 - example
 ```json
 {